D4dx-backend/ward-management/ward-management-system/INSTRUCTION_HIERARCHY_ENHANCEMENTS.md

 - Highest priority in reply sorting

 ### Coordinator Features:
-- See ward admin view counts
+- See Ward Incharge view counts
 - Green color scheme for identification
 - Second priority in reply sorting
 - Can reply to all instructions

-### Ward Admin Features:
+### Ward Incharge Features:
 - See total view counts only
 - Blue color scheme for identification
 - Can reply to instructions